 A long time ago...

-Five thousand years ago, the average sea level rise reached a comparable level to that at the beginning of the 20th century.
-The Flemish coast naturally evolves towards a dynamic equilibrium between two states, one in which the tidal influence is weak enough for a peat landscape to develop, and one in which the sea can penetrate further inland via large tidal channels.
+By nature, the Belgian coast evolves towards a dynamic equilibrium between two states, one in which the tidal influence is weak enough for a peat bog to develop, and one in which the sea can penetrate further inland via large tidal channels.
+Five thousand years ago, the average sea level rise reached a similar level to that at the beginning of the 20th century.
+The rise in sea level was then sufficiently slow to allow the growth of marsh vegetation and thus the formation of peat.

-There is little evidence for any meaningful human activity in the Flemish coastal region up to about 2,500 years ago.
+There is little evidence for any meaningful human activity in the coastal region up to about 2,500 years ago.
 From the Iron Age onwards, the human presence in this coastal landscape becomes tangible.
-Around the same time, the tidal channel separating the Testerep peninsula from the mainland may have come into existence.
+Around the same time, the sea also started re-entering the coastal landscape and the tidal channel separating the Testerep peninsula from the mainland may have come into existence.
 This channel was connected to the river Yzer in the west and ended in a sand flat (submerged at high tide) near present-day Ostend in the east.

 During Roman times, peat and salt were extracted in the area and we see the first indications of dike building.
 Rising sea levels and the collapse of the Roman economy subsequently degraded this coastal landscape, which once again came under the influence of the tides.
 During the early Middle Ages, sheep farmers gradually resettled in the slowly accreting salt marsh area.